jamesthe500/AED-MSP/README.md

 You'll also need a local copy of MySQL (we'll want to work on a method for this setup to be automated).
 See the setup guide in `db/setup.md`.

-After cloning this repository, install dependencies with `npm install`.
-Afterwards, to build the front end assets, make sure Grunt is installed globally (`npm i -g grunt`).
-Run `grunt` to build the static assets to `server/public`.

-Install pm2 (a node process manager) globally with `npm i -g pm2`.
-This will allow your app to restart automatically when files are changed.
-Now, to start the application, run `npm start`.
+	$ npm install
+	$ npm i -g grunt pm2
+	$ npm start

 # Heroku

 To deploy the application, create an account on [heroku](http://heroku.com).
 Configure your ssh key in Account Settings.

-Afterwards, add the heroku remote to your local git repo:
+You'll need to be added as a contributor on the application (contact Nick).

+Add a heroku remote:

 `git remote add heroku https://git.heroku.com/aqueous-castle-24316.git`

+Then push:

+`git push heroku master`

+# Roadmap

+Things to consider:

+- Where can we start to pull data from to have a starting point?
+- Clean up and write tests for everything in `server/`
+- Database migrations
+- Finish photo uploading
+- Stylistic improvements